nrobledosagredo/geoar/README.md

     <video src="https://github.com/user-attachments/assets/614421e0-c9fa-4c7e-8daf-daf016efb88d" alt="Attachment">
 </div>

-## Overview
+## 🌟 Overview

-GeoAR is an progressive web application (PWA) that enhances the visitor experience in the natural areas of the Los Ríos Region, Chile, using augmented reality (AR) to deliver real-time, interactive information about biodiversity and local ecosystems.
-Initially focused on the Botanical Garden of Universidad Austral de Chile (UACh), GeoAR overlays digital content on the real world, making it accessible directly from mobile browsers.
-The application guides users through the park with 3D navigation arrows, provides educational content about specific species through geolocated AR pop-ups, and supports accessibility features like multiple languages and text-to-speech.
-GeoAR is designed to be scalable for other natural parks, promoting sustainable, educational tourism.
+[GeoAR](https://geoar-zeta.vercel.app) is a progressive web application (PWA) developed as part of my thesis project to enhance visitor experiences in the natural areas of the Los Ríos Region, Chile.
+The app uses augmented reality (AR) to present real-time, interactive information about local biodiversity and ecosystems directly in your mobile browser.
+Initially built for the Botanical Garden at [Austral University of Chile](https://www.uach.cl) (UACh), GeoAR overlays digital content on real-world views, making it easier to learn about the environment during a visit.

+The project features simple 3D navigation arrows to guide users through the park and AR pop-ups that offer educational content about nearby species.

-## Features
+## 🔍 Features

-- **Augmented reality (AR)**: Enhances the visitor's interaction with the environment by superimposing real-time digital content, including 3D navigation arrows and informative 3D cards (InfoCards and TreeCards) linked to specific park locations.
+- **✨ Augmented Reality (AR) Content**: Displays digital information over the real world with interactive 3D navigation arrows and AR cards linked to specific locations.

-- **Progressive web application (PWA)**: Accessible directly via a URL without needing an app store download.
-It provides offline functionality, automatic updates, and easy installation on devices for a seamless user experience.
+- **🚀 Progressive Web Application (PWA)**: Runs directly in a web browser without requiring a download.
+Enjoy offline access, automatic updates, and a seamless installation process.

-- **Geolocation-based interaction**: The app activates specific content when users approach predefined locations in the park, encouraging exploration and engagement with the surroundings.
+- **📍 Location-Based Interactions**: Activates specific content when users approach certain areas, encouraging exploration and engagement with the surroundings.

+- **🔒 Firebase Authentication & Authorization**: Utilizes Firebase to manage secure user logins and data protection.

-- **Multilingual support and accessibility**: Offers content in multiple languages and supports text-to-speech, making the app accessible to a broader audience, including users with disabilities.
+- **🌐 Multilingual and Accessible Design**: Provides content in multiple languages and includes text-to-speech, making the app friendly for users with different needs.

-- **Educational content**: Provides detailed information about plants and other species, conservation statuses, and ecological significance.
-Includes georeferenced data and multimedia such as images, scientific names, and taxonomies.
+- **📚 Educational Material**: Offers detailed information about local flora and fauna, including images, scientific names, and conservation details.

-- **Modular and scalable architecture**: Designed to easily integrate into other natural areas, allowing for simple adaptation by inserting relevant data into the database.
+- **🛠️ Modular and Scalable Architecture**: Designed to be easily updated for other natural areas by simply modifying the content database.

-- **Data analytics**: Tracks user interactions, providing valuable insights into visitor engagement and behavior through interaction logging.
+- **📊 User Interaction Analytics**: Tracks user engagement to help understand how visitors interact with the app and identify areas for improvement.

-- **Secure and efficient backend**: A RESTful API and MongoDB database ensure secure and fast data management, with a modular structure that supports easy updates and extensions.
-The backend handles user data, geospatial coordinates, and content management.
+- **⚡ Efficient Backend Infrastructure**: Powered by a RESTful API and MongoDB for reliable management of user data, geospatial information, and content.

+GeoAR combines technology with nature in a straightforward way, aiming to enrich the visitor experience through enhanced learning and exploration.
+This project represents an important part of my thesis work, exploring how digital tools can add a new dimension to environmental education.